 I think I have about overdone it with my new homemade smoker.
 Any time my wife mentions cooking I usually blurt out “why don’t we smoke it?” before she can even finish her sentence.
 She finally let me light the coals again this weekend while we were just sitting around watching football.
 There’s something about watching football that makes me crave grilled chicken wings, so I thought I’d try smoking some wings this time.
+I’m always looking for new items to center my next potluck sign up around for tailgating season, so I need to practice, right?
 The only problem though is that smoked chicken usually has a nice soft skin.
 Chicken wings on the other hand should have a crispy skin that can soak up all that delicious sauce (if you are in to that sort of thing).
 Ah ha!
 A perfect excuse to burn even more fuel, I’ll fire up the grill and crisp up the skins once they have cooked on the smoker!
 Overkill?
 Nah, it’s beautiful in Florida outside this time of the year, so why not extend my outdoor cooking duties?
 Let’s take a look at the process.

 For smoking any kind of chicken, I like to make a quick dry rub.
 A simple dry rub can be thrown together from stuff you should always have in your pantry anyway.
 Experiment by adding your own favorite spices, but this one will get you a good tasty foundation: